 Cowlicks, meanwhile, are small sections of hair that go against the general direction of hair grown on the head to create gravity-defying tufts that stick up and defy most attempts to tame them with products like waxes and pomades.

 “If you have a pronounced double crown, you have to commit to either a long, very choppy, or short style,” says Winkler.
 “Longer will weigh the crown down, making it less noticeable, and going short and choppy will hide it.”
 Anything in between and you’re asking for trouble, with different sections of your hair growing noticeably apart.

-The easiest way to deal with a stubborn cowlick is to go for a short, spiky or textured style that works with it rather than against it, disguising the hyperactive hair the process.
+The easiest way to deal with a stubborn cowlick is to go for a short, spiky or textured style that works with it rather than against it, disguising the hyperactive hair in the process.

 What Products Should Men With Unruly Hair Use?